oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

 (the admin, for example, is plain magic) and wide ecosystem of third-party packages.

-## Taking a step back and leveraging GitOps to wrangle your clusters and projects
+## Taking a Step Back and Leveraging GitOps to Wrangle Your Clusters and Projects

 By [JJ
 Asghar](https://2023.pythonwebconf.com/presentations/taking-a-step-back-and-leveraging-gitops-to-wrangle-your-clusters-and-projects).